-- 'Teilleistung' T-BGU-106596 with examination of other type according to \S 4 Par.
-2 No. 3 details about the learning control see at the 'Teilleistung'
+- 'Teilleistung' T-BGU-106596 with examination of other type according to § 4 Par.
+2 No. 3

 Students are able to explain the most relevant processes of Hydrology including their feedbacks and limitations.
 They know the concepts to describe and predict these processes in the context of science and water management.
 Furthermore are they able to independently apply related computer-based tools for analysis and prediction for standard situations.
 Students are able to evaluate the required data and to quantify and evaluate the uncertainties related to the simulations and predictions.